WestGrid/ubcSummerSchool2018/1-program.md

 ### Please note the new venue!

-**Important:** Due to an upcoming construction project in Geography Building that coincides with our summer school, we decided to move the location to four new rooms.
+**Important:** Due to an upcoming construction project in Geography Building that coincides with our summer school, we decided to move the location to four new rooms: Chemistry B150, Pharmacy 3208, Allard 121, Civil and Mechanical Engineering 1202.

+Coffee/refreshments during the breaks at 10:30am and 2:30pm will be served near CHEM B150 on Monday and near PHRM3208 on Tuesday / Wednesday / Thursday.

 | date and time | CHEM B150 | PHRM 3208 | ALRD 121 | CEME 1202 |
 | ------------- | --------------- | ----------------- | ----------------- | ----------------- |